How Breaking a Lease Can Affect Your Credit

 When you signed a lease for your apartment or home, you agreed to pay a certain amount of rent by a certain date each month for a certain length of time, one or two years for example.
 Sometimes you need to get out of the lease earlier than you initially agreed.
 Maybe you're relocating for a job, buying a house with your new spouse, or have fallen on hard times and can no longer afford the rent payments.

 Moving out of a rental before the lease ends is referred to as breaking your lease.
-Breaking your lease can hurt your credit score, especially don't pay the leftover balance when you move out.
+Breaking your lease can hurt your credit score, especially if you don't pay the leftover balance when you move out.
 Working with your landlord to break your lease can help you avoid damaging your credit.

 Costs of Breaking a Lease